collabmark/collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 You may use the marks on your own website as a hyperlink to the Community projects. `[If relevant: "The use of logos in hyperlinks should follow the Visual Identity Guidelines.
 For example, the marks may be resized, but not modified in any other way."]`

+#### 3.5.5.
+Attribution
+You may use the wordmarks as necessary to comply with the attribution requirements imposed by the Community's copyright licensing terms.
+For more information on our copyright license, and how to credit us, see [the Community's website](https://community.org/copyright).

 ### 3.6.
 Make your own branded stuff
 You may create things with the marks for your own use.
 These can be t-shirts, caps, desktop wallpapers, and even cakes!
 But please don’t sell them. `[If relevant: "Make sure that your design follows the Visual Identity Guidelines."]` If you want to sell your branded stuff, you can request a license under Section 4.6.